 When looking at the levels of care offered, make sure to ask if that community accepts Medicare, Medicaid, supplemental Medicare plans, and long-term care insurance.

 An essential aspect of finding a retirement community is cost.
 You and your family should sit down with a trusted professional to discuss your finances, notably your long-term savings.
-Make sure to review your monthly bills are compare them to the retirement community cost.
+Make sure to review your monthly bills and compare them to the retirement community cost.
 What services are included in the retirement community?
 Every community could have different fees and services.
-For example, United Zion includes cable, basic utilities like water and electricity, twice a month housekeeping, and Wi-Fi in all our apartments for a low monthly fee.
-We often find that residents mention that their monthly fees in Residential Living are lower than what it cost to maintain their home when they considered utilities, property taxes, and other upkeep.
+For example, United Zion includes cable, basic utilities like water and electricity, twice-a-month housekeeping, and Wi-Fi in all our apartments for a low monthly fee.
+We often find that residents mention that their monthly fees in Senior Residential Living are lower than what it costs to maintain their home when they consider utilities, property taxes, and other upkeep.

 Where You Choose to Live Matters

 You want to be sure the place you choose is a good fit for you or your loved one throughout the aging process.
 To get a good sense of what the retirement community is truly like, you should ask questions and go for a visit.
-To learn more about Union Zion Retirement Community, contact us today to schedule a visit
+To learn more about United Zion Retirement Community, contact us today to schedule a visit.